iomega/paired-data-form/manuals/sysop.md

 The dependabot alert will tell you if library is in app/ or api/ dir.

-Not all libraries can cause the same amount of harm when they are vulnerable.
-A vulnerabilty in a library which is
+The amount of harm a vulnerabilty in a library can cause depends where the library is used.
+A library which is

-1. a non-dev dependency of api web service -> should be taken seriously as could open server up for misuse
+1. a non-dev dependency of api web service -> should be taken seriously as it could open server up for misuse
 1. a non-dev dependency of app -> can be serious if library can misuse users browser.
 Due to mostly anonymous read operations of app most vulnerabilities will not be very serious
 1. a dev dependency of api web service or app -> Mostly false positives (See [CRA npm audit issue](https://github.com/facebook/create-react-app/issues/11174))

 In app or api directory run `npm list <library>` to find out the direct dependency.
-In `package.json` check if the direct dependency is a dev dependency or a non-dev dependency.
+In `package.json` check if the direct dependency in `devDependencies` or `dependencies` object.

 ### Remediation

 If you think the risk is tolerable, for example because it's a dependency of a dev dependency then you can dismiss the [dependabot security alerts](https://github.com/iomega/paired-data-form/security/dependabot)

-Follow instructions in dependabot alert and test locally if install, build, test and running the platform still works.
+To fix follow instructions in dependabot alert and test locally if install, build, test and running the platform still works.

 ### Remediation of remediation

 Sometimes upgrading (or in rare cases downgrading) a dependency will break the app, api itself or their other dependencies.

-Before upgrade check if it is OK:
+Before upgrade check if it is OK to do so:

 1. Find out what the old version and new version are by diffing package-lock.json
 2. Go to libraries CHANGELOG
 3. Look for breaking changes
+4. Determine how much work it can be by locating its usage in the code
-4. Implement migration instructions
+5. Implement migration instructions

 Other options

+* Merge green PR created by the dependabot bot
 * Add pinned version of dependency of dependency
 * Typescript errors can sometimes be fixed by
   * changing the version of `@types/<library>` dev dependency.